-- (e) Data approved by the Director under rule 21.505 on a CAA 337. - (f) Data provided by the Director in an AC. - (g) Airworthiness directives that give specific instructions for modification or repair. - (h) STCs issued by the: - (1) the United States of America Federal Aviation Administration (FAA) - (2) the Australian Civil Aviation Safety Authority (CASA), or - (3) Transport Canada. - (i) Supplemental type approvals issued by Transport Canada. - (j) Data giving specific instructions for modification or repair contained in a maintenance manual, repair manual, overhaul manual, continuing airworthiness document, service bulletin, or an equivalent provided by the manufacturer of the product for which it is to be used and which is listed in the type certificate or by reference in the type acceptance certificate, that is data that has been approved for use by the type certificate holder.
-This includes data provided by the manufacturer of a component of a product where that component is a part of the approved type design of the product. - (k) FAA AC43.13-1B, issued by the FAA - (I) Data included in, and specific to the category of, an airworthiness certificate. - (m) Data that has been accepted by the Director under rule 21.503(a) by issue of a letter of acceptance (for example: EASA supplemental type certificates which have been individually accepted by the Director). https://www.aviation.govt.nz/assets/aircraft/acceptable-technical-data.pdf - (n) Data that has been accepted by the Director under rule 21.503(a) by issue of notice given in a type acceptance report.
-For example: acceptance of EASA and FAA STCs for the Bell 429 series when the type acceptance is based on a Transport Canada type certificate.
+- (e) Data approved by the Director under rule 21.505, Approval of technical data, on a CAA 337. - (f) Data provided by the Director in an AC. - (g) ADs that give specific instructions for modification or repair. - (h) STCs issued by: - (1) the FAA - (2) the Australian Civil Aviation Safety Authority (CASA), or - (3) Transport Canada. - (i) Supplemental type approvals issued by Transport Canada. - (j) Data giving specific instructions for modification or repair contained in an aircraft maintenance manual (AMM), repair manual, overhaul manual, continuing airworthiness document, SB, or an equivalent provided by the manufacturer of the product for which it is to be used and which is listed in the TC or by reference in the TAC, that is data that has been approved for use by the TC holder.
+This includes data provided by the manufacturer of a component of a product where that component is a part of the approved type design of the product. - (k) FAA AC43.13-1B, issued by the FAA - (I) Data included in, and specific to the category of, an airworthiness certificate. - (m) Data that has been accepted by the Director under rule 21.503(a) by issue of a letter of acceptance (for example, EASA supplemental type certificates which have been individually accepted by the Director). - (n) Data that has been accepted by the Director under rule 21.503(a) by issue of notice given in a type acceptance report.
+For example, acceptance of EASA and FAA STCs for the Bell 429 series when the type acceptance is based on a Transport Canada TC.
 A similar notice is listed in the AS350 type acceptance report.